OCA/l10n-thailand/l10n_th_withholding_tax_cert/readme/USAGE.rst

-From supplier payment or journal entry that has already withheld tax,
+From supplier payment, journal entry or partner (for persona tax) that has already withheld tax,

 - Click action Create Withholding Tax Cert., this bring user to new Withholding Tax Certificate
 - Fill in required information for Withholding Tax Certificate